Lead Facilitator — Early Years

 This whakatauki speaks of looking to the place where the sky reaches down, seeking out the furthest horizon.
 This whakatauki guides me in my work, thinking and commitment to ongoing learning.
 It also speaks to me about the way I work with others in collaborative and inclusive ways to seek out these horizons together.

-My ways of being are based on whanaungatanga, creating authentic, sincere relationships, arohatanga, manaakitanga, valuing diversity, and being an advocate for social justice and inclusion.
+My ways of being are based on whanaungatanga, creating authentic, sincere relationships, manaakitanga, valuing diversity, and being an advocate for social justice, inclusion, and equity.